andybui01/sel4cp/README.md

 The SDK top-level directory is `sel4cp-sdk-$VERSION`.

-The directory layout underneath the top-level directory is:
+The directory layout underneath the top-level directory is [OUTDATED]:

 ```
 bin/